XSylvainX/DreamCar/README.md

 ## Projet
 Little Web app build with :

+for the front part

-- React
+- ReactJS
 - HTML
 - CSS and SCSS

-for the front part
+and the back part

-and

-- Node JS
+- NodeJS
 - Express

-for the back part

 ### it exploit MySQL database